+b.
+COMMERCIAL PRODUCTION

-b) COMMERCIAL PRODUCTION: AquAdvantage Salmon
+AquAdvantage Salmon

-Sterile, pressure-shocked female AquAdvantage Salmon eggs, developed by AquaBounty, continue to be produced at a land-based facility in Prince Edward Island.
-At this time, there is not a grow-out facility for production of finished product in Canada.
+Sterile, pressure-shocked female AquAdvantage Salmon eggs, developed by AquaBounty, have been produced at a land-based facility in Prince Edward Island.
+As of December 2024, AquaBounty has announced the closure of their Canadian facilities.

-c) EXPORTS:
+c.
+EXPORTS

-AquaBounty GE salmon eggs are exported from Prince Edward Island, Canada to a grow-out facility in the United States.
+AquaBounty GE salmon eggs have historically been exported from Prince Edward Island, Canada to a grow-out facility in the United States.
 FDA approved the import of these salmon eggs with USDA overseeing the bioengineered food standards requirements.

-d) IMPORTS:
+With the closure of the Canadian egg production facility, these exports will no longer occur.

+d.
+IMPORTS

 Imports of GE salmon (produced by AquaBounty) into Canada are approved and based on market demand.
-Imports of finished GE salmon entering Canada are currently sourced from the United States.
+Imports of finished GE salmon entering Canada have been sourced from the United States.
+It is unclear if U.S. production and exports to Canada will continue given current operations changes at AquaBounty.

-e) TRADE BARRIERS:
+e.
+TRADE BARRIERS